 Congratulations on your admission to Curtis!
 Every member of our campus community—the faculty, staff, and a team of student peers—looks forward to welcoming you to the Curtis family.
 The Office of Student Life helps students make this transition with a week-long Orientation program that introduces students to both academic and non-curricular life at Curtis.

-Complete all forms and submit online to dean Meredith Tarditi by June 1, 2020.
+Complete all forms and submit online to Dean Meredith Tarditi by July 1, 2021.

 Complete your medical preparation prior to arrival at Curtis.